 That is the beauty of the salad.
 It’s a blank canvas for just about any food you have in the refrigerator.

-And when you toss it with an easy homemade vegan dressing, (like one of the recipes five below) you’re in business.
+And when you toss it with an easy homemade vegan dressing, (like one of the seven recipes below) you’re in business.

 A few years ago I wrote a post about my family’s Sauce System — how we often start with whatever sauce sounds the most appealing, and build our meals around that.

-Today, I want to share a similar technique for building salads, only with healthy, homemade dressings instead of sauces.
+Today, I want to share a similar technique for building salads, only with healthy, homemade, oil-free dressings instead of sauces.

 The technique goes, if you learn a few simple dressing recipes, then you can shape nearly anything in your kitchen into a delicious salad of your choosing.

-But before we get to the recipes, let’s talk about why I’m going oil free with these five staple recipes.
+But before we get to the recipes, let’s talk about why I’m going oil free with these seven staple recipes.

 But while I love a good vegan oil-free blog, many of them do the world a disservice by simply sharing classic vinaigrette recipes with the oil omitted.
 Those are probably not going to do it for you.

-Instead, the five oil-free recipes below incorporate fat from nuts and seeds to give the same fatty, oily texture only in a whole-food way.
+Instead, the seven oil-free plant-based recipes below incorporate fat from nuts and seeds to give the same fatty, oily texture only in a whole-food way, without all the calorie density of pure oil.
 This is the good kind of fat we always talk about.

 And it’s nuts (not dairy products) that can make creamy recipes just as creamy and delicious as ones with animal products, only a heck of a lot more healthy.